Skip to main content

 This article is part of the in-depth series about self-hosted Next.js and the challenges around it.

-• Server functions may encounter performance issues due to Lambda cold starts, impacting user response time.
-Some providers have minimal delays (like Cloudflare Workers due to V8 engine), while others require additional steps.
-For instance, one way to mitigate this is by periodically invoking the server function, although this would require investigation and potential costs.
+• Cold Starts: Server functions may have performance issues due to Lambda cold starts, impacting user response time.
+Some providers have minimal delays (like Cloudflare Workers due to V8 engine), while others may require workarounds.
+For example, periodically invoking the server function to keep it "warm," which adds complexity and cost.

-• Serverless functions are not ideal for long-running or computationally intensive tasks due to timeouts and billing based on execution time and/or memory usage.
+• Execution Limits: Serverless functions are not ideal for long-running or computationally intensive tasks due to timeouts and billing based on execution time and/or memory usage.

-• Serverless architectures offer less granular control over the underlying infrastructure compared to serverful environments.
+• Less Control: Serverless architectures offer less granular control over the underlying infrastructure, making it difficult to fine-tune the environment or perform specific optimizations.

-• Some serverless providers may not support all the latest Next.js features.
+• Feature Support: Some serverless providers may not immediately support all the latest Next.js features.

-With a serverful approach, you can avoid these drawbacks, and the main challenge lies in selecting the platform that aligns with your requirements.
+With a serverful approach, you can avoid these drawbacks, and one of the main challenges is selecting the platform that aligns with your requirements.
 Options may include AWS, Render, DigitalOcean, and others.
-While VPS is also an option, it's generally not recommended due to the significant setup and maintenance overhead involved (logging, monitoring, CI/CD pipelines, etc.).
-However, you can make your life easier by leveraging tools like Coolify that help managing your VPS.
+Plain VPS is also an option, but it usually comes with setup and maintenance overhead (logging, monitoring, CI/CD pipelines, etc.).
+However, you can make your life easier by leveraging tools like Coolify that can help manage this complexity.

-In the case of Next.js, deploying it on any serverful platform is straightforward and involves no code changes.
+Deploying Next.js on a serverful platform is straightforward and involves no changes to your application code.
 Essentially, you'll end up with a Node.js server.
 However, you may consider a minor update in your next.config.js file to significantly reduce bundle size:

 /** @type {import('next').NextConfig} */